Mikejo5000/vsts-docs-pr/docs/java/subversion.md

 **Q: What does the value of "Default branch or tag" represent?**

 **A:** You can change this value to build a default branch (or tag) in your Subversion repository with this build definition.
-For instance, if you want to create a Release build definition to build a “branches/releases/v14.0” branch, you would set the value of “Default branch or tag” to “branches/releases/v14.0”.
+For instance, if you want to create a Release build definition to build a "branches/releases/v14.0" branch, you would set the value of "Default branch or tag" to "branches/releases/v14.0".

 **Q: What does "Batch changes" do?
 And what if I uncheck it?**